 - no pain on massaging

-What we do at Biteback: Cleanse the areas thoroughly with Quick-Silver Spray twice a day to help prevent the infection taking hold.
+What we do at Biteback: Cleanse the areas thoroughly with Quick-Silver Spray twice a day to sterilise the skin and sweep away any microbes.

 - more extensive grainy hard scabs forming very close to the skin